Zhongbf/typora/英文/Peppa Pig 第一季.md

 Peppa, George, did you bring all your toys in from the garden?
 Dinosaur!
 Good, Mr. Dinosaur is safe.

 Teddy!
 I left Teddy in the garden!
 He’ll get wet!
-Don’t worry, Peppa.
+D;on’t worry, Peppa.
 Daddy Pig will ==rescue== Teddy!

 You’d better ==hurry==, Daddy Pig.
 It’s just about to rain!
-I know all about thunderstorms.
+I know all about thunderstorms.（about to:即将要/马上要）

 It won’t rain for ages.
-Ad I thought, ==plenty== of time before it rains.
+As I thought, ==plenty== of time before it rains.
 Poor Teddy!

-He’s ==soaking== wet!
+He’s ==soaking== wet!（soaking wet：湿透了）

 Yes, Poor Teddy!
 Let’s get him ==dry==!
 Poor Teddy!
 There you are, Teddy!
 All dry!

-What about poor Daddy?
-I;m soaking wet, too!
+What about poor Daddy? （那....：what about ...）

+I’m soaking wet, too!
 Oh!
 Sorry, Daddy Pig!
 Let’s get you dry!

 There you are, Daddy Pig!
 Nice and dry!
 Oh! the rain is coming  in the house!
 The floor is getting wet!